-The past 18 months have been tough for global industry.
-The maritime sector has not escaped unscathed, despite being well-versed in change management and inherently familiar with the need for resilience and risk reduction.
+The maritime sector has not escaped unscathed from the COVID-19 pandemic, despite being well-versed in change management and inherently familiar with the need for resilience and risk reduction.
 As a sector however, we have adapted to the new challenges that the global pandemic has presented by leveraging the agility and flexibility that is built into the industry’s infrastructure to overcome seemingly insurmountable problems.

 The Society of Maritime Industries (SMI) faced a unique set of issues with the 2021 Marine Autonomy Challenge (MAChallenge).
 The competition, as its name suggests, is focused on autonomy.
 If ever a year has demonstrated how increased reliance on remotely-controlled solutions for a range of maritime operations could boost business continuity and give us a glimpse of the future, then this was it.